Orville H. Copsey Safe Housing Initiative

 Legal Aid is also creating The Orville H. Copsey Resource Guide.
 This guide will detail a list of resources that will include among other things vendors that will provide home repairs at a reduced rate, agencies that will provide services at no cost, lists of shelters that will provide a home for pets, and agencies that provide senior housing alternatives.

 The Children’s Guardianship Initiative, working with the Marion County Probate Court, is designed to help low-income families keep children out of the juvenile court and foster-care system by assisting family members or friends obtain guardianship of the minor child.
 The project will not only improve the life of the child, in addition to lightening the court’s case load, it will allow time for the biological parent to focus on their issues to once again become a full-time parent and a productive citizen.
-There are no other organizations in Marion County that provide legal assistance for low-income child guardianships in the probate court.
+No other organizations in Marion County provide legal assistance for low-income child guardianships in the probate court.

 Legal Aid’s Peace Resolution Center offers free meditation services in family law cases for parties who qualify financially.
 Eligible types of cases include divorce, paternity, custody, parenting time, child support, grandparent visitation, and miscellaneous other family law matters.
 In addition, the Center holds conflict resolution courses to educate parents and provide them with tools to have productive, meaningful discussions with co-parents regarding their children.
 Legal Aid mediators are family law attorneys trained as professional mediators and are either members of our staff or volunteers.